TUDelft-PRIME-Books/Linear-Algebra/Chapter8/SymmetricMatrices.md

 Two independent eigenvectors: $\vect{v}_3 = \left(\begin{array}{c} -1 \\ 1 \\ 1 \\ 0  \end{array} \right)$ and $\vect{v}_4 = \left(\begin{array}{c} 1 \\ -2 \\ 0 \\ 1  \end{array} \right)$.

-Again these can be orthogonalized, and then we find the following complete set of eigenvectors, i.e., a basis for $\R^4$:
+Again these can be orthogonalised, and then we find the following complete set of eigenvectors, i.e., a basis for $\R^4$:

 $$
   \vect{u}_1 = \begin{pmatrix} 1 \\ 1 \\ 0\\ 1\end{pmatrix}, \quad